nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `lesson title:CS2101 Tutorial tag:CS2101 desc:Most exciting tutorial in NUS! day:Monday from:10:00 to:12:00 start:10-08-2020 end:10-12-2020`

 2) This adds the corresponding lesson to PlaNus.
-You can then see the added lesson in the lesson list,calendar view and time analysis.
+You can then see the added lesson in the lesson list, calendar view and time analysis.

 ![add lesson result](images/AddLessonCommandResult.png)